 His solo plans for next season include Monteverdi madrigals with Collegium Vocale Gent / Philippe Herreweghe, Bach Cantatas with De Nederlandse Bachvereniging/ Marcus Creed, Saens’ Requiem with the Nederlands Concertkoor / Louis Buskens, William Hayes The Passions with Ensemble Picaro / Marco Amherd, Rossini's Petite Messe Solennelle / Jeroen Spitteler, Britten St. Nicholas with the Nederlands Begeleidingsorkest/ Patrick Pranger and he returns to the American Bach Soloists / Jeffrey Thomas and Nieuwe Philharmonie / Johannes Leertouwer as Evangelist for the Bach Passions.

-Guy is also an experienced consort singer.
-He works regularly with some of the UK's most prestigious groups, including The Tallis Scholars, The Marian Consort, Gabrieli Consort & Players, and Alamire.
+Guy has also worked as a consort singer with many of the UK's most prestigious groups, including The Tallis Scholars, The Marian Consort, Gabrieli Consort & Players, and Alamire.
 He has also performed with The Monteverdi Choir, Polyphony, The Sixteen and Magnificat.
-Outside of the UK, he has worked for Emanuelle Haim's ensemble, Le Concert d'Astree in France, and for the Nederlandse Bach Vereniging and the Nederlands Kamerkoor in The Netherlands.
+Outside of the UK, he has worked for Emanuelle Haim's ensemble, Le Concert d'Astree in France, and for the Nederlandse Bachvereniging and the Nederlands Kamerkoor in The Netherlands.
 In the past few years, Guy has toured all over Europe and as far away as Japan, South Korea, Australia, the USA, Israel, Canada and Russia.